Child playing with a ball.

 Gross Motor Skills

-Gross Motor Skills Using painter's tape, tape 10 lines on the floor or lay 10 pool noodles approximately 2' apart to form ladder rungs.
-Label the "top" line "10"; next line "9" on down to "1" on the "bottom" line.
-Standing before the "1" line, jump with feet together over the ladder rungs saying the numbers as you progress up.
-Work very hard not to fall down.
+Using painter's tape, create 10 lines on the floor or lay 10 pool noodles about 2 feet apart to form ladder rungs.
+Label the top line "10," the next line "9," and continue down to "1" at the bottom.
+Starting at the "1" line, have the child jump with both feet together over each rung, saying the numbers aloud as they jump.
+Encourage them to work hard to stay balanced and avoid falling.

 Jumping